SUDER: Self-Improving Unified Large Multimodal Models for Understanding and Generation with Dual Self-Rewards: Experiments

 \subsection{Results on Visual Generation}

-We compare our model with the SOTA diffusion models and unified LMMs on the T2I-CompBench and GenEval benchmarks.
+We compare our models with the SOTA diffusion models and unified LMMs on the T2I-CompBench and GenEval benchmarks.
 The results are shown in \Cref{tab:t2i_compbench} and \Cref{tab:geneval}, respectively.
-Our trained model is denoted as ``Janus-Pro-7B + DSR'', where the model is optimized with DSR and SimPO in the unified strategy.
+Our trained models are denoted as ``Janus-Pro-7B + SUDER'' and ``Janus-Pro-1B + SUDER'', where the models are optimized with DSR and SimPO in the unified strategy.

-The results show that our model achieves substantial improvements over the baseline model, with an average increase of 11.68\% on T2I-CompBench and overall 5\% on GenEval.
-On T2I-CompBench, our model remarkably improves the performance in all categories, especially in attribute binding with an average improvement of 20\%.
-In spatial relationships and complex compositions, our model also achieves impressive increases of 5\% and 3\%, respectively.
-Our model demonstrates the best performance in shape binding, texture binding, and complex compositions, and achieves the second best performance in color binding.
-On GenEval, our model improves over the baseline model, especially in counting and color attributes with an increase of 13\% and 7\%.
-It outperforms the diffusion models overall, achieving the best performance.
+The results show that our models achieve substantial improvements over the baseline models.
+For Janus-Pro-7B, there is an average increase of 11.68\% on T2I-CompBench and overall 5\% on GenEval, while Janus-Pro-1B achieves an average increase of 10.5\% on T2I-CompBench and 4\% on GenEval.
+On T2I-CompBench, our tuned models remarkably improve the performance in all categories, especially in attribute binding with an average improvement of 20\% and 36\%, respectively, for Janus-Pro-7B and Janus-Pro-1B.
+In spatial relationships and complex compositions, our tuned Janus-Pro-7B also achieve impressive increases of 5\% and 3\% respectively, and Janus-Pro-1B achieves 17\% and 10\% respectively.
+Our tuned model demonstrates the best performance in shape binding, texture binding, and complex compositions, and achieves the second best performance in color binding.
+On GenEval, our models improve over the baseline model, especially in counting and color attributes with an increase of 13\% and 7\% respectively for Janus-Pro-7B, and in counting and and position with an increase of 6\% and 12\% respectively for Janus-Pro-1B.
+The larger one outperforms the diffusion models overall, achieving the best performance.
 These results demonstrate the effectiveness and superiority of our method in improving the text-to-image generation capabilities of LMMs, despite the fact that our model is optimized in a completely self-supervised manner without any external supervision or additional data.